 Weighted Stuffed Animal Sensory Tool

-Follow this tutorial and learn a quick and easy way to make your own weighted stuffed animal for a child with sensory processing difficulties.
+Follow this tutorial and learn a quick and easy way to make your own weighted stuffed animal for a child with sensory processing differences.
 This do-it-yourself tutorial, needs just a few items for an inexpensive solution to this costly sensory tool found online.

 Weighted Stuffed Animal